Page Street Bikeway Improvements Pilot

-The pilot bikeway improvements and circulation changes will be implemented using temporary materials only (signs, paint, and plastic posts) and will remain in place for 12 months to allow for data collection, outreach, and evaluation.
-The SFMTA Board of Directors will have to re-approve the project based on the outcome of the pilot to make these or other changes permanent, or else the temporary treatments would be reversed.
+The pilot bikeway improvements and circulation changes will be implemented using temporary materials only (signs, paint, and plastic posts) to allow for data collection, outreach, and evaluation.
+The SFMTA Board of Directors will have to reapprove the project based on the outcome of the pilot to make these or other changes permanent, pursue changes to the pilot, or else the temporary treatments would be reversed.

 What does SFMTA want to learn from the pilot and hot will we measure it?

 - Safety and comfort on Page Street for people walking and biking, including John Muir Elementary School students